keep-it-cool/kangouroute/README.md

 ## DataViz (visualize, filter, aggregate and expose the data)

 The datasets are imported dynamically through into a google spreadsheet (`ImportData("the comma separated csv url")` function), look at the `_raw` sheets.
 Then the data is filtered and aggregated (the `Query` function is pretty cool) in concept sheets (format close to the GraphQL concepts).
 Those concept sheets are published as csv.
-Once you open the sheet, from the imports to the published sheets is refreshed
+Each time you open the sheet, the data import is refreshed.

 [DataViz google spreadsheet](https://docs.google.com/spreadsheets/d/1KhuTfYY5wq05IC5y2-bctlo1juMgQ5wOqqDttV45sQA/) [A bit of work and cleaning left TODO]